dodopianist/Projects/Improving a music store/README.md

-# An Exploratory Data Analysis in Movies

-An individual project at KU Leuven.
-In this project, [three datasets](https://github.com/dodopianist/Data_Analysis/tree/main/Exploring%20movies/movie_data) are analysed.

-First, it applys descriptive statistics to look at the scope of a dataset containing the top 1000 ranking movies on IMDB.
-Second, it compares the top 1000 movies with Christmas movies using the techniques of Linear Regression and Chi-Squared Test.
-Finally, it investigates the scripts of the Star Wars trilogy with text analysis and social network analysis.
+# Improving a Music Store

+An group project at KU Leuven.
+With the technique of SQL (MySQL), we conducted business analysis on a database of a [music store](https://github.com/dodopianist/Projects/blob/main/Improving%20a%20music%20store/Chinook.sql), analysed and visualised its performance and identified its weak points be improved.

-Check [here](https://github.com/dodopianist/Projects/blob/main/Exploring%20movies/Exploring%20movies.ipynb) for the report.
+Check [here](https://github.com/dodopianist/Projects/blob/main/Improving%20a%20music%20store/Improving%20a%20music%20store.ipynb) for the report.

-Final Grade: 16/20.
+Final Grade: 29/30.